hsieh2000/House-Prices---Advanced-Regression-Techniques/README.md

 3. **Real-world Generalization**: In real-world scenarios, the model will encounter new data with potentially different distributions than the training data.
 By standardizing the validation set using the training set statistics, you are simulating this scenario and evaluating how well the model generalizes to new, unseen data.

+# Construct Network
+Before I apply neuron network to solve this regression problem, I uesd polynomial regression with back elimination to predict SalePrice as the benchmark, which get 0.17353 on public score.
+When I firstly construct the network, the architecture is really simple, it is construct by two Dense layers and one ReLU activation function, the loss function is MSELoss, and the optimizer is Adam